 Everyday experience is dynamic and often filled with both predictable and unpredictable elements.
 In order to make sense of the world, the brain must be able to store information over multiple timescales and flexibly accommodate new associations as events unfold.
 The manifestation of these two functions is likely to be visible in neural activity patterns over long periods of time.
 Thus, in this thesis, the central question I aimed to address was: How does the activity of neuronal ensembles evolve across days?
 A large corpus of literature to date has detailed how neuronal sequences might be encoding information across short behavioral timescales (seconds).
 The studies described here, however, extend those findings to larger timescales, those that are relevant for linking behaviors and actions over an animal’s lifetime.
 Calcium imaging is instrumental in our ability to grapple with these inquiries.
 This method enables the acquisition of high dimensional data sets (i.e., large numbers of neurons) and, most crucially, longitudinal surveillance of these neurons (Hamel et al., 2015).
 Using this method, I examined the activity patterns of neuronal ensembles at multiple timescales.
 In this section, I will attempt to synthesize my experiments (Chapters Two and Three) with the broader field of learning and memory (Chapter One).

-In Chapter One, I described a handful of research focuses within the hippocampal community.
+In Chapter One, I described a handful of research topics within the hippocampal community.
 From that pool, of particular relevance to this thesis are the ones investigating neuronal sequences at multiple different timescales.
 At the behavioral timescale, “place cell” sequences and “time cell” sequences are comprised of hippocampal neurons that fire in a fixed order with each physical traversal through space or time over multiple seconds.
 Zooming in, at the sub-second level, theta sequences are temporally compressed versions of aforementioned behavioral timescale sequences.
 Finally, zooming in further still, replays during SPW-Rs are the most accelerated activity patterns from sequentially active neurons.
 Though these phenomena span a wide range of timescales (tens of seconds down to milliseconds) and likely serve different functions, it is worthwhile to consider them as components of a holistic process that ultimate subserve episodic memory.

 Behavioral-timescale neural sequences support temporal associations